← All posts

 What transportation help is there for Wake County seniors?

-GoWake Access at 919-212-7005 and GoRaleigh Access (ADA paratransit) at 919-996-3459 provide door-to-door rides.
-Resources for Seniors also offers medical-appointment transportation for residents 60 and older.
+GoWake Access at 919-212-7005 provides county-wide door-to-door rides for residents 60 and older, and GoRaleigh Access (ADA paratransit) at 919-996-3459 covers the Raleigh service area.
+Resources for Seniors at 919-872-7933 can also point you to medical-appointment transportation.

 I'm Ryan Riggins.
 I spent years on the investor side of real estate, then switched to educating families through senior transitions so they don't get taken advantage of during the hardest season of their lives.
 This guide is free.
 If it helped, pass it on.